 The first article I have read of Lee Sandlin was Losing The War.
 Losing The War was featured in Ira Glass' anthology The New Kings of Nonfiction.
 This led me looking for more articles by Lee Sandlin.
 Many of his popular articles are freely available on his personal page and that is where I found his article Saving His Life.

 In Saving His Life Lee Sandlin chronicles the life of his father-in-law Nick Cherniavsky.
 The story of how Nick ended up in the US is very interesting.
 Nick lived in different Russian communities in Asia and eventually arrived in the USA as a refugee.

 It is also a story about a time where, from our perspective, these seemingly large and well-remembered events happened.
-Events later generations would learn by heart in history class.
-The type of events that break up the daily routine and keep everyone hooked to their TV (or smartphone nowadays).
+Events later generations would learn about in history class.
+The type of events that if occurred today, would break up the daily routine and keep everyone hooked to their TV (or smartphone nowadays).

 But back then information didn't spread as fast and the way Nick learns about different historical events is fascinating.
 It is interesting to see how these global events are interwoven into Nick's life in many different ways.